-Today is December 7 and the Navigate the Chaos question to consider is “how often do you treat people as what they ought to be?”
+Today is December 7 and the Navigate the Chaos question to consider is “how often do you treat people as who they ought to be?”
 Such a question may be far from your consciousness, but it is worthy of reflection as you encounter people while navigating the chaos today.

 For those who have a familiar existence in your world, and you see on a frequent basis, it is important to consider today’s question as it concerns their potential.
 This is especially important for those who have children, manage people, or work as part of a team.
 For those children, people, and team members, how often do you ask yourself ‘if you are treating them as they ought to be?’